hphelion/documentation/commercial/GA1/ceph/commercial-ceph-helion-openstack-nova-ceph-Storage.md

 	* From over cloud controller node0, running the below commands.

-			“source /root/stackrc” file
+			"source /root/stackrc" file

 <list of screenshot need to be added. page number 87-91>

 ###Attaching the Cinder volume to the Nova instance

-You can attach the cinder volume to the the nova instance in two ways:
+You can attach the cinder volume to the nova instance in two ways:

 * Horizon
 * Command LIne interfae